 - Your ability to perform, with little to no corporate help.

 - Your company’s investment in the event sponsorship, but not your professional development.

 - Your professional reputation.

-If you don’t think your business #communication, #presentation ability, or impromptu public speaking skill set will ever come into play, read this.
-But for those who recognize and put into practice skills and techniques to handle any pubic speaking and presentation opportunity, you’ll have an arrow in your quiver that’ll rock your competition.
+If you don’t think your business #communication, #presentation ability, or impromptu public speaking skill set will ever come into play, that’s misguided.
+But for those who recognize and put into practice skills and techniques to handle any public speaking and presentation opportunity, you’ll have an arrow in your quiver that’ll rock your competition.
 They’ll not only fear competing with you, and they’ll still fear having to give that competing presentation.

 And that’s your winning combination.